How Long Term Memory Works

 Long-Term Memory Changes

-Accessing memories often helps make them stronger, yet the research has found that this re-encoding can have an impact on how the information is remembered.
-Subtle details may change, and certain aspects of the memory may be strengthened, weakened, or even lost altogether depending on which neurons are activated.
+Accessing memories often helps make them stronger, yet the research has found that this re-encoding can impact how the information is remembered.
+Subtle details may change, and certain aspects of the memory may be strengthened, weakened, or even lost altogether, depending on which neurons are activated.

 Fragility of Long-Term Memory

 Why is long-term memory so susceptible to these inaccuracies?
 In some cases, people miss important details about events.
-To fill in these missing gaps in information, the brain sometimes fabricates details that seem to make sense.
+But our brains crave consistency and cohesiveness.
+So, to fill in these missing gaps in information, it sometimes fabricates details that *seem* to make sense.

 Older memories can also interfere with the formation of new ones, making it difficult to recall what actually happened.